bugsyth/bugsyth_engine/README.md

 More a framework, not an engine

-Uses glium for rendering, winit for event handling, and cpal for audio
+Uses glium for rendering, fontdue for text rasterization, winit for event handling, and cpal for audio

 ## Example